fromcloud/aws-qnabot/README.md

 such as the web page where QnABot is hosted or the type of contact calling in through Connect.
 - New setting - ALT_SEARCH_KENDRA_RESPONSE_TYPES - to allow Kendra responses to be filtered based on [Response Types](https://docs.aws.amazon.com/kendra/latest/dg/response-types.html).
 - New setting - ALT_SEARCH_KENDRA_ABBREVIATE_MESSAGE_FOR_SSML - Kendra will return an abbreviated response when set to "true" when used with a voice channel like Amazon Connect, which is the current behavior.
 When set to "false", Kendra will return the entire first response.
-This setting is best used along with ALT_SEARCH_KENDRA_RESPONSE_TYPES with a setting of "DOCUMENT".
+This setting is best used along with ALT_SEARCH_KENDRA_RESPONSE_TYPES with a setting of "ANSWER,QUESTION_ANSWER".
 - New feature - QnABot now supports the concept of "global Lambda hooks".
 This allows you specify a Lambda that is called at the beginning (LAMBDA_PREPROCESS_HOOK) of the processing pipeline before the user profile data is loaded and at the end of the processing pipleline (LAMBDA_POSTPROCESS_HOOK) before the user profile data is saved to DynamoDB.
 - New feature - A *beta* [Javascript Lambda Hook SDK](./docs/lambda_hook_sdk.MD) has been created.
 It will automatically be attached to [JavaScript Lambda Hooks](./templates/examples/extensions/js_lambda_hooks/README.md) added to your QnABot repository.
 Please see the [Recent Topics Lambda](./templates/examples/extensions/js_lambda_hooks/CreateRecentTopicsResponse/CreateRecentTopicsResponse.js) for an example.